My Dinner

 • semi-dark baking chocolate

-• flour: German type 405, UK plain flour, USA pastry flour or cake flour
+• flour: German type 405, UK plain flour, USA all-purpose flour

 • baking powder (affiliate link)